 To counter these problems, we propose the following solution.
-The coding operation described in Section V involves the sender storing the packets generated by the TCP source in a coding buffer.
-We pre-process any incoming TCP segment before adding it to the coding buffer as follows:
+The coding operation described in Section IV involves the sender storing the packets generated by the TCP source in a coding buffer.
+We preprocess any incoming TCP segment before adding it to the coding buffer as follows.

-- 1) First, any part of the incoming segment that is already in the buffer is removed from the segment. - 2) Next, a separate TCP packet is created out of each remaining contiguous part of the segment. - 3) The source and destination port information is removed.
+- 1) First, any part of the incoming segment that is already in the buffer is removed from the segment. - 2) Next, a separate TCP packet is created out of each remaining contiguous part of the segment. - The source and destination port information is removed.
+It will be added later in the network coding header. - 4) The packets are appended with sufficiently many dummy zero bytes, to make them as long as the longest packet currently in the buffer.

-Fig. 7.
-The coding buffer

-It will be added later in the network coding header.

-4) The packets are appended with sufficiently many dummy zero bytes, to make them as long as the longest packet currently in the buffer.